 Do intensive driving courses work?

-Learning to drive can be expensive and time consuming but taking an intensive driving course could mean you pass your test in a matter of weeks – here’s how it works.
+Learning to drive can be expensive and time consuming but an intensive driving course could mean you pass your test in a matter of weeks – here’s how it works.

 What is an intensive driving course?